replicatedhq/kURL/CONTRIBUTING.md

    ```

    **NOTE:** Note that the scripts, images and binaries will be built under the [build directory](./build) and synchronized
    to the server under the directory `$HOME/kurl` in your remote server.
-The scripts used to the tests will be moved
+The install scripts used for testing will be moved
    to your `$HOME` where they should be executed.
 For further info see the code at [bin/watchrsync.js](https://github.com/replicatedhq/kURL/blob/799db33f66f91b0680facf7c14e1222798021c57/bin/watchrsync.js#L29-L32).

 1. Customize your spec by editing `scripts/Manifest`